 -

-"I connect to this notion in many ways, shapes and forms.
-Dreamy environments which dance between form, psyche, and environment; not wholly one or the other, but a chimeric entity made of all.
-My paintings offer a panoramic view into these inner worlds and dreamscapes."
+"I connect to the notion in many ways.
+My dreamy environments dance between form, psyche, and environment; a chimeric entity made of all."

 Pippa El-Kadhi Brown